Social media threat to adopted children grows in UK

 "Currently such life story work tends to be a sugar-coated or rose-tinted version of what really happened," he added.

-"Something closer to the truth will better protect and prepare adopted children for the destabilizing effects of unplanned contact, which often happens at a key stage in their adolescence."
+"Something closer to the truth will better protect and prepare adopted children for the destabilising effects of unplanned contact, which often happens at a key stage in their adolescence."

 (Reporting by Avril Ormsby, editing by Paul Casciato)